microsoft/api-guidelines/azure/Guidelines.md

 #### Use extensible enums

-While removing a value from an enum is a breaking change, adding an enum can be handled with an _extensible enum_.
-An extensible enum is transmitted over the wire as a string, and contractually evolvable over time.
-As a developer, you can consider an extensible enum as a string property with some suggested values that are accepted by the service.
-The list of values provided within the extensible enum should not be considered exhaustive.
-They are there to provide hints for the user.
+An _extensible enum_ is a string with some suggested values.
+The suggested values are not exhaustive; they are there simply to provide hints for the user.
 For example, the values are used to assist with tab completion in command line tools.
+An extensible enum is transmitted over the wire as a string, and therefore contractually evolvable over time.
+The string is the explicit contract with customers.

+The suggested values accepted/rejected by the service are not part of the contract and can change over time **without** requiring a change to the service's API version.
+So, customer code should expect that passing a suggested value may, in the future, result in an error.
+Also, a service may, in the future, never return a suggested value.
+It is strongly recommended that a service only ever add to the set of suggested values and not remove a previously suggested value thereby producing an error that an existing application never received before.
+However, there are some scenarios where removing a value is not avoidable; this deprecation of a value indicates a breaking change which requires the service team work through the normal Azure breaking change policies and practices.

 Within the swagger file, mark an extensible enum by setting `modelAsString` to true within an `x-ms-enum` block.
 For example: